dsobral/ELB/NGS.md

 </details>
 <br/>

 **TASK**: Insider the folder fastq_examples, you can see fastq files from differente sequencing technologies or applications.
 In a terminal window, go to the folder fastq_examples.
-Type 'fastqc *.fastq.gz' and press enter.
+Type ```fastqc *.fastq.gz``` and press enter.
 Inside the folder, you should now see a series of html files with FastQC reports of each of the fastq files.
-You can open them with the web browser by clicking on them with the mouse, or by running 'firefox *.html'.
+You can open them with the web browser by clicking on them with the mouse, or by running ```firefox *.html```.

 **QUESTION**: Can you see differences between the different sequencing technologies?
 <details><summary>Click Here to see the answer</summary>